mdjurfeldt/guile-mqtt/README.md

 The user can extend the client class by inheritance.

-This is still very much beta software.
-Also, not all method options in this README are yet implemented.
-See the reference manual for better indication of what is implemented.
+This is still beta software.

 # Dependencies